How Jordan Burroughs used mindfulness to move on from Rio 2016 despair

 But the many highs of Burroughs' career are interlaced with several disappointing moments.

 As part of new Team Bridgestone Olympic Channel experience Olympic State of Mind, Burroughs demonstrates how he uses mindfulness, visualisation, and motivation to both succeed on the mat, and cope with hard times.

 Anyone can use these techniques in their daily life, and the goal of Olympic State of Mind is to help people to be the best version of themselves, through interviews with elite sports stars and medical professionals, informative articles, quizzes, and interactive games.

 Being 'intentional and deliberate' through visualisation

 Visualisation helps Burroughs complete every task with purpose, and in wrestling, that often means preparing for pain.

-By imagining the discomfort he will likely put himself through in a workout or bout, the 31-year-old is able to decrease the affects of knocks he takes when performing.
+By imagining the discomfort he will likely put himself through in a workout or bout, the 31-year-old is able to decrease the effects of knocks he takes when performing.